-404. ELECTROMAGNETISM AND ELECTRONICS......4 Prerequisites: PHYS 105/115 and MATH 201.
+404. ELECTROMAGNETISM AND ELECTRONICS Prerequisites: PHYS 105/115 and MATH 303.
 An advanced treatment of electromagnetic theory and practice.
-Topics include: electrical fields, forces, and potentials; current, voltage, power, and electronic components and circuits; magnetic field and forces; electrical and magnetic materials; Maxwell's equations and electromagnetic waves.
-A significant portion of the course focuses on applications of electromagnetic phenomena to biology and chemistry that include discussion of ions in aqueous media, ion channel biology, membrane potentials, nerve impulse propagation, mass spectrometry, and semi-classical theory of pulsed NMR.
-The course includes a laboratory with activities that focus on breadboarding; use of test and measurement equipment; experimentation with resistors, capacitors, inductors, diodes, transistors, and integrated circuits, analysis of current, voltage, power, and electronic circuits; generation of magnetic fields and electromotive forces; NMR pulse sequence analysis.
-Fall of even years.
-416. THERMAL AND STATISTICAL MECHANICS......4 Prerequisites: PHYS 105/115 and MATH 201.
-An advanced treatment of thermal and statistical physics theories.
-Topics include: three laws of thermodynamics, probability, energy, and entropy, equilibria, Boltzmann statistics, free energy, solvation, diffusion.
-A significant portion of the course focuses on applications to biology and chemistry that include discussion of protein folding, molecular motion, molecular interactions (e.g., oxygen and hemoglobin), polymers and ions in solution.
-Fall of odd years.
-426. LIGHT AND OPTICS4

-Prerequisites: PHYS 105 and corequisite MATH 303.
+Topics include: electrical fields, forces, and potentials; current, voltage, power, and electronic components and circuits; magnetic field and forces; electrical and magnetic materials; Maxwell's equations; and electromagnetic waves.
+The course includes a laboratory with activities that focus on breadboarding; use of test and measurement equipment; experimentation with resistors, capacitors, inductors, diodes, transistors, and integrated circuits; the analysis of current, voltage, power, and electronic circuits; and the generation of magnetic fields and electromotive forces.
+416. THERMAL AND STATISTICAL MECHANICS Prerequisites: PHYS 105/115 and MATH 201.
+An advanced treatment of thermal and statistical physical theories, with laboratory activities focused on thermal physics.
+Class topics include the three laws of thermodynamics; probability, energy, and entropy; heat engines and refrigeration cycles; free energy and equilibrium; Boltzmann, Bose-Einstein, and Fermi-Dirac Statistics; and the Ising Model.
+Laboratory work deals primarily with thermal physics, including explorations of specific heat and latent heat, along with thermal conductivity and thermal diffusivity.
+426. LIGHT AND OPTICS Prerequisites: PHYS 105 and corequisite MATH 303.
 A general treatment of the principles of physical optics including theory of waves; interference, diffraction, polarization; Fourier optics; quantum aspects of lights; and applications to lasers and spectroscopy.